trgrimm/trgrimm.github.io/_posts/2024-05-01-abalone_tidymodels.md

 This post provides a complete walkthrough of analyzing [Abalone](https://en.wikipedia.org/wiki/Abalone) data from [Kaggle](https://www.kaggle.com/) and applying supervised machine learning (ML) regression methods in `R` using the `tidymodels` package.
 The best model is selected from a suite of candidate models, including random forests and extreme gradient boosting (XGBoost).

-Code to produce this blog post can be found in [this](https://github.com/trgrimm/abalone_analysis) GitHub repository}.
+Code to produce this blog post can be found in [this](https://github.com/trgrimm/abalone_analysis) GitHub repository.

 <!-- Code to produce this blog post can be found in [this](https://github.com/trgrimm/abalone_analysis) GitHub repository}. -->